jsware/able-buttons/examples/README.md

 # Examples

-Example INO files showing some usage of the Arduino Button Library Extension (ABLE).
+Example project files showing some usage of the Arduino Button Library Extension.

+The following examples are provided:

+* Buttonable provides an AbleButtons equivalent to the built-in Button Arduino example.
+* Buttonable2 uses button debouncing to ensure a steady button signal.
+* ButtonableAll shows using ButtonList to check all buttons are pressed before lighting the inbuilt LED.
+* ButtonableCallback shows how callback functions can be used to signal a button is pressed or released.
+* Debouncable provide an AbleButtons equivalent to the built-in Debounce Arduino example.
+* DebouncableAny shows how pressing any button in a list can light the built-in LED.
+* DebouncableCallback shows how the on-released callback can be used to capture a button-click.